top of page

 What are the other risks associated with Crohn's disease?

-Crohn's disease can come with many serious risks, including increased risk of colon cancer, anal fissures, liver disease, arthritis, and other related extra-intestinal diseases.
+Crohn's disease can come with many serious risks, including an increased risk of colon cancer, anal fissures, liver disease, arthritis, and other related extra-intestinal diseases.

 These risks can be avoided by maintaining a healthy diet and following your doctor's recommended treatment plan.
-Always consult your doctor if you believe your condition has changed and regularly get screened every few years for chronic conditions such as colon cancer.
+Always consult your doctor if you believe your condition has changed, and regularly get screened every few years for chronic conditions such as colon cancer.

 Always consult your doctor if you believe your condition has changed and regularly get screened every few years for chronic conditions such as colon cancer.